jqno/jqno.github.io/_posts/2024-08-24-why-are-there-no-decent-code-formatters-for-java.md

 Basically, I want what formatters from other language ecosystems have, such as Scala, Rust and Go.
 Which is:

-- 🏗: Integration with Maven.
+- 🏗 `maven`: Integration with Maven.
 Anything that's not enforced by CI is merely a suggestion, and may as well not exist.
 I want CI to check formatting and fail the build if it's not good, and I want Maven to be able to reformat code too, so contributors don't have to install anything.
 As a corollary, if a binary must be installed, Maven must handle that too.
-- 🏃‍♂️: It must be fast (or: there must be a fast way to format a file).
+-  🏃‍♂️ `speed`: It must be fast (or: there must be a fast way to format a file).
 That way, I can invoke it from [Neovim](https://jqno.nl/post/2020/09/09/my-vim-setup).
 A command-line tool is ideal, but Maven is too slow.
 Even [mvnd](https://github.com/apache/maven-mvnd) is not fast enough for this.
 In lieu of a command-line tool, I'll accept some kind of [Language Server Protocol](https://langserver.org/) integration.
 I realise that this may not be a concern for many people, but it is for me and it seems to me like a reasonable thing to want: it's standard practice for all other language ecosystems.
-- ✨: It must format well.
+- ✨ `beauty`: It must format well.
 It may seem obvious, but I want the formatted code to look _nice_.
 See the code sample in the previous paragraph for an example of a formatter not doing a good job.
-- 🚀: It must get out of my way.
+- 🚀 `ergonomics`: It must get out of my way.
 I don't want to get bogged down with version incompatibilities that I have to debug or jump through weird hoops in order to configure the thing.

 If a formatter fails on one of these criteria, it fails as a whole.
 Some criteria may be subjective; in those cases I will be the judge and executioner.
 Again, all of the formatters for all of the languages have all of these features, so it shouldn't be strange to want the same things from a Java formatter, right?
 It's not like Java is a niche language with historically bad tooling, after all.

 There are other factors to consider that, for me at least, don't weigh on the final verdict, but are interesting nonetheless:

-- `IJ`: A plugin for IntelliJ would be nice.
+- 🧠 `IntelliJ`: A plugin for IntelliJ would be nice.
 I don't use IntelliJ myself, but many potential contributors do, and I want things to be easy for them.
-- ⚙️: Some formatters have many configuration options while others take inspiration from Go and provide none.
+- ⚙️ `config`: Some formatters have many configuration options while others take inspiration from Go and provide none.
 I'm fine either way (as long as the results are good enough), but it's interesting to keep track of.

 ## Review of formatters

 So, let's discuss all the formatters (that I know of) one by one.
-We'll review each criterion with one of the following emoji:

-- 🤩: Does exceptionally well
-- 👍🏻: Is acceptable
-- 👎🏻: Fails
-- 0️⃣: Has no configuration options
-- ✅: Has some configuration options
-- 💯: Has many configuration options

-Let's dive in.

 ### IntelliJ's built-in formatter

-- 🏗: 👎🏻
-- 🏃‍♂️: 👎🏻
-- ✨: 👍🏻
-- 🚀: 👍🏻
-- `IJ`: 🤩
-- ⚙️: 💯
+- 🏗 `maven`: fail
+- 🏃‍♂️ `speed`: fail
+- ✨ `beauty`: good
+- 🚀 `ergonomics`: good
+- 🧠 `IntelliJ`: excellent
+- ⚙️ `config`: many options

 It's a decent formatter, but it suffers from Kotlin-syndrome: there's no way you can use it from anything that isn't IntelliJ.
 You can't call it from Maven, and you _certainly_ can't use it from the command-line.